-4.02 ACADEMIC APPEALS COMMITTEE (forthcoming) 4.03 ADMISSIONS COMMITTEE The Admissions Committee votes on applicants to the College and proposes admission policy.
-The Committee is responsible to the Vice President for Admissions. resident for Admissions.
-4.03.01 Members.
+ACADEMIC APPEALS COMMITTEE (forthcoming) ADMISSIONS COMMITTEE The Admissions Committee votes on applicants to the College and proposes admission policy.
+The Committee is responsible to the Vice President for Admissions.
+Members.
 The Admissions Committee consists of the Vice President for Admissions as Chair, the Vice President for Academic Affairs, the Vice President for Formation, the Director of the Intensive English Language Institute, and one additional SVD member appointed annually by the President.
 (9/1/17) In the absence of the Admissions Director, the Vice President for Academic Affairs will chair the Admissions Committee.
-A quorum shall consist of three official committee members. • 4.03.02 Responsibilities.
+A quorum shall consist of three official committee members.
+Responsibilities.
 Decide by vote as to the acceptance or rejection of all applicants seeking full-time attendance at Divine Word College.
-Assist the Admissions Director in the formulation of admission policies for presentation to the Board of Administration. policies for presentation to the Board of Administration.
-4.04 ACADEMIC ASSESSMENT COMMITTEE The Academic Assessment Committee facilitates the assessment of student learning and program effectiveness in the College's academic programs.
+Assist the Admissions Director in the formulation of admission policies for presentation to the Board of Administration.
+INSTITUTIONAL ASSESSMENT COMMITTEE The Institutional Assessment Committee facilitates the assessment of student learning and program effectiveness in the College's academic and religious formation programs.
 Academic assessment is an important responsibility of instructional faculty in the Undergraduate and ESL programs.
-Under the leadership of its Chair, the Academic Assessment Committee coordinates the collection, analysis, and reporting of data with the purpose of providing data-driven recommendations for curricular improvements in accord with the College's Assessment Plan.
-The Academic Assessment Committee is responsible to, and collaborates with, the Vice President for Academic Affairs.
-4.04.01 Members.
-The Academic Assessment Committee is comprised of four members: • The Director for Institutional Effectiveness (Chair, ex officio) One appointed faculty member from the Department of Interdisciplinary Studies [DIS] L
+Religious formation assessment is an important responsibility of formators in the initial formation programs for candidates and for men and women in temporary vows.
+Under the leadership of its Chair, the Institutional Assessment Committee coordinates the collection, analysis, and reporting of data with the purpose of providing data-driven recommendations for curricular improvements in accord with the College's Assessment Plan.
+The Institutional Assessment Committee is responsible to, and collaborates with, the Vice President for Academic Affairs and the Vice President for Formation and Student Life.
+ADMISSIONS COMMITTEE The Admissions Committee votes on applicants to the College and proposes admission policy.
+The Committee is responsible to the Vice President for Admissions.
+Members.
+The Admissions Committee consists of the Vice President for Admissions as Chair, the Vice President for Academic Affairs, the Vice President for Formation, the Director of the Intensive English Language Institute, and one additional SVD member appointed annually by the President.
+(9/1/17) In the absence of the Admissions Director, the Vice President for Academic Affairs will chair the Admissions Committee.
+A quorum shall consist of three official committee members.
+Responsibilities.
+Decide by vote as to the acceptance or rejection of all applicants seeking full-time attendance at Divine Word College.
+Assist the Admissions Director in the formulation of admission policies for presentation to the Board of Administration.
+INSTITUTIONAL ASSESSMENT COMMITTEE The Institutional Assessment Committee facilitates the assessment of student learning and program effectiveness in the College's academic and religious formation programs.
+Academic assessment is an important responsibility of instructional faculty in the Undergraduate and ESL programs.
+Religious formation assessment is an important responsibility of formators in the initial formation programs for candidates and for men and women in temporary vows.
+Under the leadership of its Chair, the Institutional Assessment Committee coordinates the collection, analysis, and reporting of data with the purpose of providing data-driven recommendations for curricular improvements in accord with the College's Assessment Plan.
+The Institutional Assessment Committee is responsible to, and collaborates with, the Vice President for Academic Affairs and the Vice